Show Cover Slide

 → Service Platform / Data Platform / Devices / Operations -

-Analyzing external examples and job definitions to reconstruct roles suited to our business
+Analyzing external cases and job definitions to reconstruct roles that fit our business

-→ Modularizing repetitive questions and focusing on problem-solving skills rather than technical capabilities -
+→ Modularizing repetitive questions and focusing on problem-solving rather than just technical skills -

-→ Structuring systems to ensure growth aligned with direction after joining
+→ Structuring systems to ensure alignment with strategic growth even after joining

 Results

-- Positioned multiple talents in suitable domains based on role definitions
+- Placement of several talents into appropriate domains based on role definitions

-- Completed forming a dedicated development organization → Established a foundation for internal technology embedding
+- Completion of dedicated development organization → Foundation for internalization of technology

-- Flexible reassignment possible in future service expansions due to domain-centered organizational structure
+- Flexible redeployment possible in future service expansions due to domain-centric organizational structure

 A technology organization is not made up solely of technology.

-Proper role definition, context-centered evaluation criteria, and a structured onboarding are necessary for technology to truly integrate within an organization.
+Proper role definitions, context-focused evaluation criteria, and a structured onboarding process are necessary for technology to truly integrate within the organization.

-Our team was completed over about 6 months and launched its first service to the market in just 4 months after that.
+Our team was completed over about 6 months, and launched its first service to the market just 4 months later.

 - Contracts with third-party suppliers,

-- To managing customer delivery, all were internally concluded.
+- To the flow of customer delivery, everything was internally concluded.

-Through this experience, I gained the confidence that a technology organization can also be designed like a platform.
+From this experience, I am convinced that a technology organization can also be designed like a platform.

 Going forward, I plan to spend most of my time designing people and structures before adopting technology.